UWSocialComputing/NetWorked/README.md

 ## Usage
 To run the Networking Assistant App locally:

+1. Open up two terminal tabs.
-1. Ensure you are in the frontend NetWorked directory.
+1. In both tabs, ensure you are in the frontend NetWorked src directory.
 2. Start the application:
+   - In the first tab, run:
       `npm start`
       or with 'yarn':
       `yarn start`
+   - In the second tab, run:
+     `npx react-native run-ios`
+3. Have patience while the app builds; enjoy!

-This will run the app in the development mode.
-Open http://localhost:3000 to view it in the browser.
-The page will reload if you make edits.
+This will run the app in the development mode on an iOS emulator.
+The app will reload if you make edits.